“More than a fan film.”

 Laughter Lines: “Maybe we should ditch the bikes and cut through the woods?”

 I’ve often thought that many of the problems that have beset the Friday the 13th series might be solved if the series just became a straight-to-video show.
-It’d likely mean these length gaps between entries would be reduced for one thing.
+It’d likely mean these lengthy gaps between entries would be reduced for one thing.

 It seems that, tired of waiting, some folks have decided to go it alone.
 Never Hike Alone and its recent follow up showed how much can be achieved on micro-budgets, and Vengeance – a film actually longer than most of the originals! – landed looking like I’d expect DTV Jason to present: A little more rustic around the edges, with the requisite cheap horror trope of added lesbianism, and a redonkulously high body count.